plain-plain-text/plain-plain-text.org/README.md

 # plain-plain-text-www

-Plain Plain Text is a website that introduces and advocates for the use of plain text in the humanities and social sciences.
-Plain text evangelists in these disciplines can be found all over the internet, where in various blog posts they describe, often is overwhelming detail, their various workflows.
+Plain Plain Text is a project dedicated to providing modular tutorials for humanists interested in using [plain text](http://en.wikipedia.org/wiki/Plain_text) in their scholarly communication.
+There are many benefits to moving to plain text, but we also know that it can be intimidating.
+Change typically is, and getting used to new software is famously tricky.

 Instead, we take a modular approach to our evangelism and pedagogy.
 If you already have a text editor installed, you can skip that section.
 If you